-Note that we only focus on CNS distribution of node sets of size two in various complex networks except for the ER random network, which is completely solved for node sets of any size.
-The CNS distribution of larger node sets in complex networks needs to be further explored, since it has potential applications in high-order link prediction problems.
-When the number of sampled node sets are huge, we can classify those node sets based on their isomorphism types, which are the interconnection patterns of the nodes in the node set, and then focus on the CNS distributions of the desired isomorphism types.
-Moreover, the application of node similarity in the other network-related problems, e.g., epidemic spreading, control, game, etc., is also worth exploration.
+We would like to mention that in this paper we focus only on the CNS distribution of node sets of size two in various complex networks except for the ER random network, which is completely addressed for node sets of any size.
+However, the CNS distribution of larger node sets in complex networks needs to be further explored, since it has potential applications in higher-order link prediction problems.
+When the number of sampled node sets are huge, we may classify those node sets based on the isomorphism type, which is the interconnection pattern of the nodes in the node set, and then focus on the CNS distributions of the desired isomorphism types.
+Moreover, the application of node-similarity in the other network-related problems, such as epidemic spreading, control and game, is also worth exploration.